Curry Manor in Roseburg, OR

 Pros

-• pro The facility was calm and supportive, with activities and a safe area for wanderers.
+• pro The facility offers different communities for varying cognitive levels and provides a clean, calm environment with activities and a safe area for wanderers.

 Cons

-• pro Most of the staff are not trained, and the administrator is useless.
+• pro Most of the staff are not trained and the administrator is useless.

-• pro The place reeks, the floors are filthy, and the food is unappetizing.
+• pro The food is unappetizing.

 • pro Security is a joke for what is supposed to be a safe memory care facility.